There are many reasons government jobs are a great way to start a career.

 State and Local Government Job Resources

-- Oregon DOJ Honors Program: The Oregon Department of Justice has their own Honors Program, which is a prestigious opportunity for students who are interested in staying in Oregon.
+- Oregon DOJ Honors Program: The Oregon Department of Justice has its own Honors Program, which is a prestigious opportunity for students who are interested in staying in Oregon.

-- Harvard Law School’s Careers in State and Local Government: Harvard Law School’s guide to careers in state and local government is helpful if you are interested in working at the state or local level, but aren’t sure where you may land after graduation.
+- Harvard Law School’s Careers in State and Local Government: This is a helpful resource if you are interested in working at the state or local level, but aren’t sure where you may land after graduation.

 - PSJD’s State-by-state Resources: Click on the state you are interested in for links to job boards and state and local government employment.

 - Oregon Jobs: Find state and local government jobs throughout Oregon.

 - Government Jobs: Search for state and local government jobs in many states across the country.